mikropsoft/StevenBlock/README.md

 -   **⭐ StevenBlack — Main Recommended List (~100k+ entries)**: The classic, balanced blocklist.
 A great starting point for most users, offering robust daily protection with excellent compatibility.
 -   **🍃 1Hosts (Lite) — Average Protection (~200k+ entries)**: This list offers solid, everyday protection against common ads and trackers without being overly aggressive, ensuring high compatibility with most apps and websites.
--   **🚀 1Hosts (Xtra) — Aggressive Protection (~1M+ entries)**: For those who want to block nearly everything.
-This is a highly aggressive list that targets a vast range of domains.
-Be aware that its strength might cause some websites or apps to misbehave.
 -   **🛡️ hBlock — Comprehensive Protection (~400k+ entries)**: This list strikes a great balance.
 It's extensive, blocking a wide array of annoyances, but it is curated to be less aggressive.
 An excellent choice for users who want thorough protection with a lower risk of breaking sites.

 ## **📊 The Numbers Game: How We Protect You**